ioxxioxx/IoxxVemon/README.md

 or payload.
 then
 simple to use

+go into file Directory.
+chmod 755  ioxxvenom.sh
+type ./ioxxvenom.sh

-go into file Directory. type ./ioxxvenom.sh if you are not in root use sudo.
+if you are not in root use sudo.